strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/Introduction.md

      vertices and the edge's weight;
      - `AdjList` is an array of lists of integers, with list `i` containing all incident edges of the `i-th` node in `Nodes` array.

+We slightly changed the adjacency list: its structure remains the same but now each list of adjacent edges is ordered in ascending order by weight.
+This small change reduces the complexity of the 2 heuristics which often need the least weighted edge adjacent to a certain vertex.

     `Graph.fs` contains a few auxiliary functions to build a graph instance and to interact with it.